Arunachal Pradesh – Culture, Tribes, Tourism & Important Facts

 Development and Significance

-Itanagar stands as the administrative heart of Arunachal Pradesh and symbolizes the state’s rich cultural and natural heritage.
+Itanagar stands as the administrative heart of Arunachal Pradesh and symbolises the state’s rich cultural and natural heritage.

 Brahmaputra River